 Westwood has it all.
-In addition to single dorms, this 158-bed, co-ed residence offers apartment-style accommodations.
+In addition to single dorms, this 158-bed, co-ed residence for students aged 19+ offers apartment-style accommodations.
 In these fully-furnished units, groups of four students live together, sharing a common living area, kitchen and two full bathrooms.

-Single dorm room size: approx. 20' x 8.5';
+Single dorm room size: approx. 20' x 8.5'